 At first glance, the diet Allen used might seems standard, as it’s essentially a balanced 1,300-calorie higher-protein plan.
 But there’s a twist: Allen started each day with a gigantic 600-calorie breakfast.
 She enjoyed lean protein, good fat, and greens, plus all her fruit and starchy carbs for the entire day.
 “It’s such a satisfying meal, I swear it keeps my appetite low until I go to bed,” she raved.
 How did Allen hit on this unusual approach?
 Turns out, cutting carbs after 3 p.m. is a technique commonly recommended to contestants, since it helps improve levels of weight-loss hormones.
 Allen simply experimented with the concept and found that cutting carbs after breakfast got the best results of all.

 She’s definitely on to something.
-In a recent Israeli study, folks partkaing of a diet almost identical to Allen’s — including a 600-calorie carb-heavy breakfast followed by smaller lower-carb meals — blasted 300 percent more weight than dieters getting the exact same carbs and calories spread out more evenly over the day.
+In a recent Israeli study, folks partaking in a diet almost identical to Allen’s — including a 600-calorie carb-heavy breakfast followed by smaller lower-carb meals — blasted 300 percent more weight than dieters getting the exact same carbs and calories spread out more evenly over the day.
 Researchers explain that a hearty morning meal “triggers” beneficial shifts in body chemistry, causing hunger hormones to plummet and metabolism-boosting hormones to surge.

 More Ultra-Fast Fat Blasters